-A rich playboy has a large house in the countryside.
-One weekend he invites a fashion model.
-On his way to the house, he drives past a gang of crazy young men.
-The men find out where the ...
+A rich playboy has a large house in the Ontario countryside.
+One weekend, he invites his girlfriend, a fashion model, but n his way to the house, he drives past a gang of crazed young men. ...

 See full summary »